Offline Synchronization for the LiveLink™ for CAD Products

 - Offline synchronization in AutoCAD®.

 Note that this feature is available on all operating systems supported by the COMSOL Multiphysics® software such as Windows®, macOS, and Linux® and for users of LiveLink™ for AutoCAD®, LiveLink™ for Inventor®, LiveLink™ for PTC® Creo® Parametric™, LiveLink™ for Solid Edge®, and LiveLink™ for SOLIDWORKS®.
-Learn more about the new features in COMSOL Multiphysics version 6.0 by clicking the button below.
+Learn more about the features in COMSOL Multiphysics version 6.0 by clicking the button below.

 Autodesk, the Autodesk logo, AutoCAD, and Inventor are registered trademarks or trademarks of Autodesk, Inc., and/or its subsidiaries and/or affiliates in the USA and/or other countries.